 Learn to fly at the first federally certified flight school.
-The college has been educating leaders in aviation for over 80 years, and you can be part of the next generation of leaders.
+The aviation college has been educating leaders in aviation for over 85 years, and you can be part of the next generation of leaders.

 Leaders in Aviation

-Parks College was the first certified flight school in the nation, founded by Oliver L. Parks in 1927 and has been educating top professionals in the aviation field for over 80 years.
-Saint Louis University’s Parks College continues to lead the way in aviation and recently celebrated conferring the first Ph.D. in Aviation in the world!
+Saint Louis University’s Parks College was the first certified flight school in the nation and has been educating top professionals in the aviation field for more than 85 years.
+Parks College continues to lead the way in aviation with research initiatives like the Center for Aviation Safety Research (CASR) and recently celebrated conferring the first Ph.D. in Aviation in the world!

 Aviation Science Bachelors Degrees